-Pinball Dreams as many know, is best known for its original release on the Amiga and kickstarted the successful series of pinball games for Digital Illusions, of which this and Pinball Fantasies are considered all time classics on the Amiga.
+Pinball Dreams as many will know is best known for its original release on the Amiga and kickstarted the successful series of pinball games for Digital Illusions, of which this and Pinball Fantasies are considered all-time classics on the Amiga.
 But this isn’t the Amiga, this is the Amstrad CPC!

 Upon loading you will recognise the intro music and the 21st Century Entertainment logo, lovingly recreated to mirror the Amiga’s original epic intro.
 Skipping the rolling credits, we go to the table select screen where all four of the original tables can be found – Ignition, Steel Wheel, Beat Box & Nightmare.